-Be mindful not only of other drivers around you, but also of pedestrians.
+Be mindful not only of other drivers around you but also of pedestrians.
 Never assume that the drivers around you are paying attention.
-Remember your drivers training.
+Remember your driver’s training.
 Always come to a complete stop at stop signs, and look to your left and right before proceeding at intersections.
-Toyota cars such as the Prius comes standard with safety features such as blind spot monitoring and lane departure warnings, while it’s ok to use them, they should not be a substitute for you not paying attention to your surroundings.
+Toyota cars, such as the Prius, come standard with safety features such as blind spot monitoring and lane departure warnings.
+While it’s OK to use them, they should not be a substitute for you not paying attention to your surroundings.

 Keep your vehicle road ready

-Always make sure that you keep up with your cars scheduled maintenance according to your owner’s manual.
+Always make sure that you keep up with your car’s scheduled maintenance according to your owner’s manual.
 Rotate your tires and make sure that they are properly inflated.
 Be sure to check your spare as well.
-Change your oil and air filter, replace wiper blades and check your battery.
+Change your oil and air filter, replace your wiper blades, and check your battery.
 Don’t forget to keep your vehicle insured and licensed in accordance with your state regulations.

 The Prius Prime had one of the biggest multimedia display that I have ever seen in any vehicle.
 At 11.6 inches, you can’t miss a thing, and it acts just like your smart phone.
 Pinch and zoom in and out, tap and swipe, it’s just so easy to use and all in full color.